What’s more expensive … your dog’s kibble or the bag it comes in?

 Fats from fish and fish oil oxidize very quickly.
 If you must feed a food with fish, use it up within a week for best results.

 Remember, most pet food makers spend more on the package than the contents, and that bag is designed to keep oxygen out.
-If you must keep your food in a plastic bin, put the bag in the bin, squeeze as much air out of it as you can and use a clip to seal it.
+If you must keep your food in a plastic bin, put the whole bag in the bin … then squeeze as much air out of it as you can and seal it with a clip.

 Pavcek PL, Shull GM.
 Inactivation of biotin by rancid fats.
 Journal of Biological Chemistry.
 1942;146(2):351-5.

 Hewitt, E. A. McCay’s Nutrition of the Dog.
 Iowa State University Veterinarian.
 Vol. 7: Iss.2, Article 5.

 Quackenbush FW.
 Toxicity of rancid fats.
 Journal of American Oil Chemists’ Society.
 1945;22(12):336-8.

 Greenberg SM, Frazer AC, Roberts B. Some factors affecting the growth and development of rats fed rancid fats.
 The Journal of Nutrition.
 1953;50(4):421-40.

 What is TBHQ … and is it safe for your dog.
 Dog Food Advisor.

 Najjar S. Health effects of rancid fat.
 Nutrition Nuts and Bolts.
 2012.

 Gharavi, Negar, et al. tert-Butylhydroquinone is a novel aryl hydrocarbon receptor ligand.
 Drug Metab Dispos.
 2005 Mar;33(3):365-72.